Franz15/Blog-Articulos/client/README.md

 ## Notes

-Make sure to have the backend server running to connect to the WebSocket server provided by Socket.io.
+Make sure to have the backend server running.